-- Following the password policy statements outlined in Error!
-Reference source not found.. - Ensuring that any PC they are using that is left unattended is locked or logged out. - Leaving nothing on display that may contain access information such as login names and passwords. - Informing ICT of any changes to their role and access requirements.
+- Following the password policy statements outlined in Information Security Passwords and Passphrases. - Ensuring that any PC they are using that is left unattended is locked or logged out. - Leaving nothing on display that may contain access information such as login names and passwords. - Informing ICT of any changes to their role and access requirements.

-7.2.4 User Authentication for Third Parties
+7.2.5 User Authentication for Third Parties